New study aims to predict relapse in common blood vessel disease

 Summary

 This study is looking for 340 people with suspected giant cell arteritis (GCA), a condition that causes inflammation in blood vessels and is usually treated with long-term steroids.
-The goal is to find better ways to predict who will have relapses and to monitor the disease using ultrasound scans and new blood tests.
-By improving how doctors track GCA, the study hopes to make treatment more personalized and reduce side effects.
+The goal is to find better ways to predict who will have relapses and to monitor the disease using ultrasound and blood tests.
+By improving these tools, doctors hope to personalize treatment and reduce side effects from steroids.

 Get updates